Alexandru Tzigara-Samurcaș: Legacy

-Tzigara's son, Sandu Tzigara-Samurcaș, was a poet, known for his 1943 volume Culesul de apoi ("The Latter-day Reaping"); his wife was poet Adrienne Prunkul.
+Tzigara's son, Sandu Tzigara-Samurcaș (born on October 18, 1903), had trained as a jurist and worked at the Foundation as a legal adviser.
+The husband of poet Adrienne Prunkul, Sandu was especially known for his 1943 poetry volume Culesul de apoi ("The Latter-day Reaping").
+He published a number of volumes in either Romanian or French, appearing into the 1970s.
 His Bucharest salon braved communist censorship and, in the 1950s, hosted poets such as Ion Barbu and Nichita Stănescu.
-Sandu had two sisters, of whom Ana Tzigara became, in 1935, the wife of folklorist Marcu Berza.
+He had two sisters, of whom Ana had become, in 1935, the wife of folklorist Marcu Berza.
 Settled with her husband in Italy until her death in 1967, she established her reputation as a post-Impressionist painter and, after the 1989 Revolution, had her retrospective exhibition at the Museum of the Romanian Peasant.
 Maria, Tzigara's other daughter, was a violinist for the Romanian Film Orchestra, married into the Berindei family (and thus became related to historians Dan and Mihnea Berindei).
+Sandu, who died on April 23, 1987, was buried at Samurcășești Monastery in Ciorogârla as "the last of the Samurcaș family descendants".